walt-king/NFL-draft-research/README.md

 The dataset restrictions exclude some notable players ranked outside of the top 300, both drafted and undrafted, who went on to varying degrees of success in the NFL.
 At the top extreme are 4-time All Pro Antonio Brown and Super Bowl LIII MVP Julian Edelman.
 But while many players on this list never played a down in the NFL, it is important to be aware of which players are excluded and it may be worthwhile to expand the dataset in the future.

 I have removed players from the dataset whose NFL careers were cut prematurely short either voluntarily or involuntarily (due to injury, not ability).
 These players' ratings (or lack thereof) are not representative of their production and thus only serve to complicate the dataset and confuse any modeling attempts.
 Examples include Aaron Hernandez, Gaines Adams, and Chris Borland.
+The list is as long as it is depressing.

 There is also a subset of players who drastically changed position upon entering the league.
 This is contrary to less extreme position changes (tackle to guard, cornerback to safety), which occur frequently.
 These players have been removed because their college statistics create noisy data.
 Examples: Denard Robinson, Devin Hester, J.R.
 Sweezy.